 Doubt what you read, hear and watch.

-Orville Wright once said; “If we all worked on the assumption that what is accepted as true were really true, there would be little hope of advance.“ The next time you read a stat that Continue Reading
+Orville Wright once said; “If we all worked on the assumption that what is accepted as true were really true, there would be little hope of advance.“ The next time you read a stat that seems a little far fetched find the source, keep digging until you verify it’s origin.
+Continue Reading

 Alas!
 My car troubles are solved, well for now.
 Yes, I have found a car shop that is (or seems to be) honest.
 Rochdale Autopro is the place and this is what happened.